 - Preheat the oven to 350°F. DO NOT grease or line the cookie sheet.

 - In a large mixing bowl or the bowl of stand mixer, cream the butter and both sugars.
-Beat for at least 2 minutes.
-Scrape down the bottom and sides of the bowl and beat on high for one more minute until the mixture is fluffy, creamy and pale in color.
+Beat for 1 minute.
+Scrape down the bottom and sides of the bowl and beat on high for one more minute until the mixture is creamy.

-- Fit the cookie press with desired template.
-Place a small amount of the dough into the cookie press and cover the remaining dough with plastic to keep it from drying out.
+- Fill the cookie press with dough and cover the remaining dough with plastic to keep it from drying out.

-- Place the press vertically onto the pan and pump once for small cookies or twice for larger cookies.
-Wait a second and lift the press.
+- Place the press vertically onto the pan and hold it down firmly.
+Pump once then wait a second and lift the press.
 If the dough did not stick to the pan, remove the dough that came out and try pressing another one onto the pan.
-If this does not work, see the troubleshooting tips above to adjust the consistency of the dough.
+I find that the first one is always a little misshapen and the second one doesn't stick.
+If it's still not working by the third or fourth try, then move on to troubleshooting with the tips above.

 - If the pressed dough does not hold its shape on the pan (before baking) see troubleshooting tip #4 above.